AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-group.md

 6. Optional: Select the required users to add to this group.

-7. Click Save.
+7. Click **Save**.

    **Result:** The group is created, and the specified users are added to the group.

+   **Note:** You can modify exisiting groups from the Groups tab.
+After you select an exisiting group from the list, you can add or remove exisiting users from that group and assign or revoke roles to the existing users in that group.